 Appointments to the Court of Examiners of the Faculty examination shall normally be made annually by the FICM Board (BFICM) on the advice of the Training, Assessment and Quality Committee or its nominated representatives.
 The size of the Court of Examiners shall be determined by the Board on the advice of the Executive team.
 Appointments shall be made for such a period as the Board may from time to time decide.

 The applicant should complete the application form in order to demonstrate that they meet all essential criteria as set out in the Person Specification (PS).
-The role of an examiner is set out in the Job Description (JD), copy available on related downloads and can also be found in Appendix A of the Examiner Regulations.
+The role of an examiner is set out in the Job Description (JD), and can also be found in Appendix A of the Examiner Appointment Regulations.

 A CV is not required.

-Applicants shall be assessed against the FFICM Examiner PS.
-Throughout an examiners term of examinership they will be expected to adhere to the duties and responsibilities set out in the FFICM Examiner JD.
+Applicants shall be assessed against the FFICM Examiner Person Specification.
+Throughout an examiner's term of examinership they will be expected to adhere to the duties and responsibilities set out in the FFICM Examiner JD.
 The JD and PS for examiners can be found on related downloads and in Appendix A and B of the FFICM Examination (Selection and Appointment of Examiners) Regulations.

 After the closing date for applications the Executive team will compile a long-list of applicants who meet the essential criteria as set out in PS.
 Applicants rejected at this stage shall be informed in writing of the reasons and, if appropriate, shall be invited to re-apply when they become eligible.

 Full details of the selection process can be found in Section 4 of the FFICM Examination (Appointment of New Examiners) Regulations.